 • Favorite Snack: Skin flakes from my landlords

-• Favorite Hobbies: Listening to sneezing and coughing, counting used tissues, outstaying my welcome, hanging out with friends and family
+• Favorite Hobbies: Listening to sneezing, counting used tissues, outstaying my welcome, hanging out with friends and family

 0 miles away